“Until the time is right, disappear we will.” — Yoda, Star Wars: Revenge of the Sith

 Annileen’s ship is named the Lady of Bestine, after the planet — but eagle-eyed readers will catch that Bestine is the town her father’s ranch was near.
 So Annileen is, in a sense, the “Lady of Bestine.”

 In my very earliest comics draft, Annileen (or the character she originally was) was going to meet a young Moff Tarkin on the ship; I’d even considered that the entire story might even have been a tale she was telling him, having met him for dinner one night.
 (By the end of the tale, something would have told her not to reveal Ben’s last name.)
 But that would have been needlessly complicated, and I decided the story worked well enough on its own.

 The last line of the novel and the first line of the prologue are nearly identical.
 It also mirrors the first line of my next hardcover, A New Dawn.

 “They’re safe, above.
 Luke is safe, below.
 And I will be… okay.” — Obi-Wan Kenobi

 FREQUENTLY ASKED QUESTIONS

-How does the novel fit in with the existing stories?
+How did the novel fit in with the previous Expanded Universe stories?

 Fairly easily.
 It takes place between two sentences on page 110 of The Life and Legend of Obi-Wan Kenobi, in fact.
 Obi-Wan still has his eopie and has moved to his new home; he’s on his way home from the property office when he meets Annileen.
 And the story finishes well before he finds out about Darth Vader’s existence, or about what Anakin did to the Tuskens.